salishdev/fluent-swift/README.md

 # fluent-swift
-A collection of Swift solutions, patterns, and playgrounds for mastering the language and demonstrating practical fluency.
+Exploring Swift through algorithms, patterns, and playgrounds: LeetCode, AoC, and beyond.

 This repository contains some exploration of Swift through hands-on problem solving.
 It includes solutions to algorithmic challenges (e.g., LeetCode, Advent of Code), language experiments, and examples of idiomatic Swift using modern patterns and best practices.

 ## 🔍 Why This Exists
-Swift is an expressive and powerful language used across iOS, macOS, and server-side development.
 I created this repository to:

 * Sharpen my problem-solving skills in Swift
 * Explore the language's modern features and concurrency model